Stabl-Energy/rust-dns/permit/Readme.md

   Revoking a permit also revokes its subordinates, recursively.
 - Drop a permit to revoke its subordinates, recursively.
 - Wait for all subordinate permits to drop.
+- Implements `Future`.
+You can `await` a permit and return when it is revoked.
 - Similar to Golang's [`context`](https://golang.org/pkg/context/)
 - Depends only on `std`.
 - `forbid(unsafe_code)`